Lucamilne/BombDefuse/README.md

 # BombDefuse

 The Bomb Defusal RGB Game is a unique interpretation of the RGB color game, a static web app rite of passage.
 It's primary purpose is to show a more advanced understanding of CSS and Javascript than is typically required to make the original base game.
-The game has been written in standard javascript with use of jQuery for a single function.
+The game has been written in standard javascript with use of jQuery for animation work.

 Some additional features that I've added that isn't typical of the standard RGB color game: